PATRIC3/p3_docs/docroot/news/2018/20181207-patric-november-2018-release.rst

 ----------------------

 **Genome Comparison Service** This new service (Beta version) implements wraps progressiveMauve to produce and a whole genome alignment of two or more genomes.
 The resulting alignment can be visualized within the PATRIC website, providing insight into homologous regions and changes due to DNA recombination.
 The `Genome Comparison Service <https://patricbrc.org/app/GenomeAlignment>`_ is available from the Services top menu.

+The assembly component of the **Metagenomic Binning Service** has been migrated to a 1024-node cluster, enabling a 10-fold increase in the throughput of assembly-based binning jobs.
+The `Metagenomic Binning Service <https://patricbrc.org/app/MetagenomeBinning>`_ is available from the Services top menu.

+The **RNA-Seq Analysis Service** now supports direct import of sequence data from SRA, alleviating the need to first download the data from SRA and then upload into the service.
+The `RNA-Seq Analysis Service <https://patricbrc.org/app/Rnaseq>`_ is available from the Services top menu.

 PATRIC now has bacteriophage genome data and related functionalty.
 Included are 4,722 phage genomes from GenBank, annotated using PATRIC’s phage-specific annotation service.
 Phage protein families have been constructed to support comparative analysis.
 The `Similar Genome Finder Service